To support children and families through regional collaborative planning, community funding and quality programs.

 Child Care Resource and Referral Program

-The City will transfer the Child Care Resource and Referral Program (CCR&R) to Boulder County Department of Housing and Human Services, effective Dec., 21, 2015.
+The City transferred the Child Care Resource and Referral Program (CCR&R) to Boulder County Department of Housing and Human Services effective Dec., 21, 2015.
 This program provides referrals for families seeking child care to qualified, appropriate providers.
-There will not be any changes in the services provided.
-This transition will maximize coordination of local government child care-related services and offer more efficient and convenient services for families and child care providers, by combining the Resource and Referral Program with the county Child Care Assistance Program (CCCAP).
+This transition maximized coordination of local government child care-related services and offered more efficient and convenient services for families and child care providers, by combining the Resource and Referral Program with the county Child Care Assistance Program (CCCAP).

 City of Boulder Child Care Subsidy Program

-Please contact Wanda Pelegrina Caldas at the City of Boulder for information on the Child Care Subsidy Program, 303-441-4059.
+Please contact Melinda Barnes at the City of Boulder for information on the Child Care Subsidy Program, 303-441-4345.